fabacab/wp-pgp-encrypted-emails/readme.txt

 Further, security is largely a matter of operational practice, not theoretics.
 If you never use PGP/GPG because the only tools you have access to are not perfect, then you will not have the experience you need to know how to use PGP/GPG when you actually get access to it, because you never even practiced using it.
 By way of analogy, if you want to learn swordfighting but all you have is sticks you picked up in the forest, you are better off picking up those sticks and practicing with them than waiting and not practicing at all until you get your hands on steel swords.

-TL;DR: Don't let perfect be the enemy of good.

 = Can I use a "strong" key for my user account? =

 Yes.
 You can use any OpenPGP public key you generate from any OpenPGP-compatible client.

 = How strong is the signing key the plugin generates? =

-When generating a PGP signing keypair for your WordPress site, this plugin will create a 2,048-bit RSA OpenPGP keypair.
-This is considered "good" (but not "great") by 2016 standards.
+When generating an OpenPGP signing keypair for your WordPress site, this plugin will create a 2,048-bit RSA OpenPGP keypair.
+This is considered "okay" (but not "great") by 2018 standards.
 Unfortunately, many hosts will not allow the plugin to create a stronger keypair because of the computation required.
 Then again, this key is used only for signing, not encryption.
-Your own PGP public key is always used for encryption, and you are of course encouraged to make that key as strong as you want.
+Your own OpenPGP public key is always used for encryption, and you are of course encouraged to make that key as strong as you want.

 If you want to use a stronger signing keypair, you can generate one yourself (offline), though you will need to load the key into your WordPress database yourself to use it with this plugin.
 I consider this extra step "paranoid," but you are of course welcome to be as careful as you feel is appropriate. :)

 == Screenshots ==

-1. Paste the plain text version of your PGP public key into the "PGP Public Key" field in your profile, then click "Save changes" at the bottom of the page.
+1. Paste the plain text version of your OpenPGP public key into the "PGP Public Key" field in your profile, then click "Save changes" at the bottom of the page.
 (There is a similar field for the WordPress admin email in the General Settings screen accessible to Administrator users.)

-2. If the plugin detects a problem with your PGP public key, you will get a notice like the one shown here.
+2. If the plugin detects a problem with your OpenPGP public key, you will get a notice like the one shown here.

-3. Authors who add a PGP public key to their profile also let readers leave semi-private comments on their posts.
+3. Authors who add an OpenPGP public key to their profile also let readers leave semi-private comments on their posts.
 These are comments that are automatically encrypted to the author's public key upon submission.
 Commenters who want to send a "Private" comment simply write their comment normally and ensure the encryption checkbox is enabled when they submit their comment.

 4. Administrators can generate an OpenPGP signing keypair with which to automatically sign outgoing emails.
 This helps recipients verify that email they receive actually came from your website.
 Admins can regenerate the keypair automatically by clicking the "Regenerate keypair" button, or they can manually paste an ASCII-armored keypair for the site to use.
 For security, the private key part of the site's signing key will only be transmitted over a secure (HTTPS) connection, so you will see a prompt to switch to a secure connection if you try to view it insecurely.
 You can still (re)generate a keypair, including the private key part, over an insecure connection because the key is generated on the server itself.

 == Change log ==

+= 0.7.4 =
+* Security: Always use the AES-256 cipher in CBC mode when encrypting S/MIME emails.
+This change drops support for PHP versions less than 5.4.
+* Security: Improved shredding of temporary files needed for S/MIME encryption with 3-pass overwrite and explicit filesystem write buffer flushing.
+* Enhancement: Improve S/MIME compatibility with some email clients, notably Roundcube.
+Props @githubuserx.
+* [Bugfix](https://github.com/meitar/wp-pgp-encrypted-emails/issues/18): Conflict where admin email without encryption keys matching user email no longer results in unencrypted email being sent.
+* Minor code cleanup and documentation improvements.

 = 0.7.3 =
 * Bugfix: Messages with `Content-Type: text/html` headers that were also S/MIME encrypted now render properly.
 Props @githubuserx.